LebToki/LaragonDash/README.md

 Replace the Root Folder
-Simply overwrite your existing root directory with the one from the repo. or even create a project (directory too) depends on your preference as I have introduced a variable that reads the root from a config file ProjectPath you simply need to update it to match the location of your www folder
+Simply overwrite your existing root directory with the one from the repo. or even create a project (directory too) depends on your preference as I have introduced a variable that reads the root from a config file ProjectPath you simply need to update it to match the location of your www folder.
+You can also configure where Laragon stores outgoing mail using `email_output_path`.

 **Configure settings.php**